microsoft/coyote/docs/_learn/tutorials/hello-world-tasks.md

 signatures for the method is specified.

-Do note the `[Microsoft.Coyote.SystematicTesting.Test]` attribute of the `Execute()` method, and its return type: `Task`.
+Do note the `[Microsoft.Coyote.SystematicTesting.Test]` attribute of the `Execute()` method, and its return type: `Microsoft.Coyote.Tasks.Task`.
 When these are specified, then `coyote test` can find the `Execute()` method in the executable assembly and can control its execution.

 The Coyote `Task` type uses a C# 7 feature known as `async task types` (see [here](https://github.com/dotnet/roslyn/blob/master/docs/features/task-types)) that allows framework